Building, and retaining an audience is vital for any author’s success, regardless of whether they are self-published or traditionally published.

 Twitter Content and Features

-You’re able to share plain text, links, photos, GIFs, and videos up to two minutes long.
-(NOTE: Twitter now allows you to share photos, GIFs, and videos all in ONE tweet!)
+You can share plain text, links, photos, GIFs, and videos for up to two minutes.
+(NOTE: X now allows you to share photos, GIFs, and videos all in ONE post!)

 As authors, we need to connect with our readers.